 Head Coach Ben Wolf

-1st year Varsity Coach Ben Wolf is on his 8th year of coaching and his 2nd stint of with the Tritons.
+Varsity Coach Ben Wolf is on his 10th year of coaching and his 2nd stint of with the Tritons.
 He was previously an assistant NDA coach under current St. Norbert volleyball coach Bethani Thibodeau from 2005-2007.
 In 2008, he was hired by the Pulaski Community School District as an 8th grade science teacher and their head freshman volleyball coach under a current Notre Dame coach, Peg Mastey.
-When he received a call from Tom Larsen to come back to Notre Dame, he jumped at chance to join the staff and is now enter his 5th year back.
-He has been the junior varsity coach for the past 3 years.
+When he received a call from Tom Larsen to come back to Notre Dame, he jumped at chance to join the staff and is now enter his 8th year back.
+He had been the junior varsity coach for 5 years.
 "I feel I am truly back where I belong", Wolf said.
 "There is just something special about Notre Dame athletics that is second to nowhere I have been before".
 Ben is excited at his new appointment to the varsity program and is ready for the challenges that will come with taking the team to the next level. .

 Wolf's volleyball career began as a freshman at UW-Green Bay, playing for their men's club team as a libero and a setter.
 He also helped with the Red Smith Middle School team in Green Bay throughout college.
 In the off season, Wolf has coached for the Green Bay PoWer club program, working with the 18 and Under BOYS team.
 During the summer, you can find Ben in the gym running various camps around the area as well as out on the grass courts playing in numerous tournments throughout the state.